Free Christian and Faith-Based Resources

 When adding up the price of addiction, however, it becomes clear that the cost of remaining in an addiction is much more than the cost of rehab.
 Drug and alcohol abuse and addiction is costly not only because drugs and alcohol aren’t cheap, but because of lost wages at work, health care costs, and legal fees.
 When these costs are added up over the lifetime of the addiction, they greatly outweigh an addiction rehab program’s costs.

 Not only is the cost of rehab less than the cost of addiction, but rehab facilities now offer a variety of ways to help clients afford treatment.
 Most facilities accept insurance for treatment, and many also offer payments plans, scholarships, or loans.
 The goal is to help more people overcome their addiction, and treatment centers are working to make their programs as affordable as possible.

-Free or Reduced Options
+Free or Reduced Options For Faith Based Treatment

 There are also a number of free or reduced rehab programs and resources available to those in need of treatment who can’t afford it.
 Many of these are offered through churches, charities, or community organizations.

 Alcoholics Anonymous is one of the best-known resources for those struggling with alcoholism and other addictions.
 Based on the 12-steps model, AA meetings take place throughout the country and provide a strong faith-based support system to those going through recovery.

 Celebrate Recovery originated in Southern California over 8 years ago, and now has over 500 ministries across the country.
 This fellowship program provides a strong Christian spiritual orientation to the 12-step approach to the recovery process and is open to individuals with any type of addiction.